In this post, I’ll show you how to make money with SEO in 2024 – even if you’re a beginner.

 You can even use tools like Jasper AI, to write affiliate content faster.
 Note, I personally only review products that I’ve used myself and enjoy.
 I recommend that you do the same, as this is better for your audience and makes your content far more authentic.

 Getting SEO right is essential to rank your review articles and start making money from affiliate marketing.

-There’s a whole world of different affiliate marketing programs available, covering a huge range of products from gardening tools and kitchen items to software products and financial services.
+There are lots of different affiliate marketing programs available for many niches.
+They cover a huge range of products from gardening tools and kitchen items to software products and financial services.

 Some bloggers start off by using the Amazon affiliates program, known as Amazon Associates.
 I’m not a huge fan of Amazon Associates, because the commission payments are very low these days.